 10 States Most Dependent on the Federal Government

+Many countries around the world have different provinces or regions, but the true genius of America’s political organization lies partially within the way the states and the federal government form a cohesive bond.
+Essentially, the states themselves act as individual laboratories, all separate and able to take self-direction and action, yet all tied together under a unified central government.
 Individuals in each city, county and state are free to elect their own representatives, whether to local governmental bodies or federal ones.
 In this way, we are all able to get a glimpse into how competing ideologies or methodologies for governance work for different groups of people in different situations, and cherry pick from a variety of different perspectives.

 Naturally, each state has a certain amount of natural competition with its counterparts.
 States compete with each other in order to attract businesses, for example, or to attract students to their universities.
 However, given the major demographic, economic, political, and geographical differences between different states, some carry unique burdens while others have unique advantages.
 Border states, for example, are much more concerned with immigration policies than central states are, and Gulf Coast states are much more concerned with the health and viability of the Gulf of Mexico than those located in the northeast, who may be more concerned about political tensions with Europe and Canada.